microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 1. <kbd>enter</kbd> : brings the currently selected tab into focus and dismisses the UI.
 2. <kbd>esc</kbd> : dismisses the UI without changing tab focus.

-The following are ways a user can dismiss the UI, whether or not the `Anchor` arg is provided to `OpenTabSwitcher`.
+The following are ways a user can dismiss the UI, _whether or not_ the `Anchor` arg is provided to `OpenTabSwitcher`.

 1. The user can press a number associated with a tab to instantly switch to the tab and dismiss the switcher.
 2. The user can click on a tab to instantly switch to the tab and dismiss the switcher.
 3. The user can click outside of the UI to dismiss the switcher without bringing the selected tab into focus.
 4. The user can press any of the dismissal keybinds.

-Lastly, if the `Anchor` arg is provided, then in addition to the above methods, the UI will dismiss upon the release of the `Anchor` key.
+If the `Anchor` arg is provided, then in addition to the above methods, the UI will dismiss upon the release of the `Anchor` key.

 Pressing the `OpenTabSwitcher` keychord again will _not_ close the Switcher.